Git Tags: How to Mark Releases and Versions

 Checking Out Tags

-You can check out a tagged version of your project to view or test a specific release.
-However, checking out a tag puts you in a detached HEAD state, meaning you are not on a branch.
+You can check out a tagged version of your project to view, test, or deploy a specific release.
+However, checking out a tag puts you in a detached HEAD state, meaning you are not on any branch.
+In this state, new commits you make will not belong to any branch unless you explicitly create one.

 Checkout a tag: